rtuhpc/hpc-platform/doc/hpc.md

 ### Virtual desktop autoconfiguration

-If you are working from an RTU HPC **virtual desktop** that supports autoconfiguration, you do not have to generate or upload SSH keys manually.
+If you are working from an WALDUR **virtual desktop** that supports autoconfiguration, you do not have to generate or upload SSH keys manually.
 The preinstalled **Configure HPC** helper sets everything up for you with a single click — it creates a key pair on the virtual desktop, registers the